CS Sedan Ardennes

-Club Sportif Sedan Ardennes, commonly referred to as CS Sedan or simply Sedan ([sədɑ̃]), is a French association football club based in Sedan.
+Club Sportif Sedan Ardennes, commonly referred to as CS Sedan or simply Sedan ([sədɑ̃]), is a football club based in Sedan, France.
 The club was formed in 1919 and plays its home matches at the Stade Louis Dugauguez located within the city.
+Despite finishing 7th in the Championnat National at the end of the 2022–23 season, the club was relegated to the Régional 3 (8th tier) due to financial problems.

 History

 The club had its best period of success during the 1950s and 1960s.
 Sedan won the Coupe de France twice, in 1956 and 1961, and spent the entire decade of the 1960s in the top flight.

 In 2012, in spite of being on pace to return to the top division, owner Pascal Urano stopped funding the club.
 CS Sedan finished in the relegation places for the 2012-13 season and declared bankruptcy, ultimately being demoted two divisions instead of one.

-Colours and badge

-Sedan's home strip always includes red and green, and this is reflected in the club badge.
-The badge also incorporates the image of a wild boar, a symbol of the Ardennes region, hence the club's nickname is Les Sangliers (the wild boars).